seblammers/awesome-svelte-and-d3/readme.md

 ### Video
 #### [Effective data visualization with sveltejs and D3 by Matthias Stahl](https://youtu.be/GYXuOvX_fns?t=408)
-- how to combine Svelte and D3?
+- how to combine Svelte and D3
+- strengths of Svelte and D3 respectively

 ## In the wild